zamerman/beginner-projects/README.md

 - Do not use a list for all of the numbers, and do not manually type them all in.
 Use a built in function instead.
 - Besides the phrase "take one down," you may not type in any numbers/names of numbers directly into your song lyrics.
 - Remember, when you reach 1 bottle left, the word "bottles" becomes singular.
-- Put a blank line between each verse of the song.

 ##### Magic 8 Ball